 Homeownership is one of the most important steps you can take to build wealth in this country, yet it can seem out of reach for many people.
-Fortunately for certain professions, there is assistance available to make the dream of homeownership come true.
+Fortunately, for certain professions, such as teachers, assistance is available to make the dream of homeownership come true.
 Teachers can take advantage of special loans and deals that are offered to help those who work so hard to help others.

 A fixed-rate mortgage, sometimes called an FRM, is a mortgage loan where the interest rate does not change throughout the term of the loan.
 This can greatly benefit a homeowner by allowing them a constant and reliable monthly payment that can be worked into their budget.

 2. Adjustable-rate mortgage

 An adjustable-rate mortgage, sometimes called a variable rate mortgage, is a mortgage loan in which the interest rate will periodically adjust to reflect the credit market trends.
 This kind of loan can be easier to get than a fixed-rate mortgage but can be unpredictable.
 If interest rates fall, the borrower will benefit from decreased payments.
 However, the opposite is true if the interest rates increase.

 3. Shared ownership schemes

 Shared ownership schemes, also known as equity sharing, make stepping up to homeownership a bit more reasonable for those who might otherwise have trouble getting a loan.
 With shared ownership, a person purchases a share of the property (usually anywhere between 25 and 75%) and has the option to buy more or all of it at a later time.
 You may buy in increments.

 Popular in the United Kingdom for some time and becoming increasingly popular in the United States as a way to buy rental properties, buy-to-let mortgages help investors purchase a home that is subsequently rented out for profit.
 For these kinds of loans, the down payment and interest rates can be higher than other types of loans.